martin-ockajak/cantrip/README.md

 ## Features

 * Equivalents of suitable iterator methods are added to all standard library collection data types
-* Utility methods inspired by other libraries are also added to all library collection data types
+* Utility methods inspired by other libraries are also added to to the same collection data types
 * Transformation methods always return a new instance of the same collection type
 * All methods treat the collection as immutable though some might consume them
 * No methods perform cloning nor do they use dynamic dispatch